Our Board of Directors comprises a non-executive chairman, seven non-executive directors and the Managing Director.

 Anita Roper, Director

-Ms Anita Roper joins from the Board of Yarra Valley Water and has experience in senior management roles working with business, government, communities, and multilateral agencies in Australia, Canada, the UK, and the USA.
-Her executive career spans the private and public sectors, including Chief Executive Officer at Sustainability Victoria and Global Director of Sustainability with Alcoa in New York.
-Anita is currently Chair of the Aluminium Stewardship Initiative and Chair of the Stroke Association of Victoria and has served on numerous boards and advisory panels.
+Ms Anita Roper is an experienced senior executive with a diverse background in various management roles across business, government, communities and multilateral agencies in Australia, Canada, the UK and the USA.
+Her executive career encompasses both the private and public sectors, and she has held positions including Chief Executive Officer at Sustainability Victoria and Global Director of Sustainability with Alcoa in New York.
+Throughout her career she has also served as Chair of the Aluminium Stewardship Initiative and Chair of the Stroke Association of Victoria, and has been involved on numerous boards and advisory panels, including Yarra Valley Water.

-Ms Roper was appointed to the Melbourne Water Board on 1 October, 2021.
+Ms Marsden was appointed to the Melbourne Water Board on 1 October, 2023.